 No. You must be registered.
 NO EXCEPTIONS.
 Waivers must be signed by all participants.
 Spectators are welcome at a designated "cheer spot" to take pictures.
 Please bring encouraging signs and warm smiles. (horns, whistles, or cow bells are NOT allowed).
 This is a sensory friendly family event.

 7. I signed up for the Awareness Walk.
 What time does it start?

-Walk participants will line up at 9:40 am.
+Walk participants will line up at 10:45 am.
 Volunteers will be present to direct you.
-Event announcements start at 9:50 am.
-The walk begins immediately after.
+The walk begins immediately after announcements at 1100.
 This route is stroller and wheelchair friendly.
 Volunteers will direct you to Hotcakes for Heroes and post-race refreshments when you are finished.

 8. I signed up for the 5k.
 What time does it start?

-The 5k participants will line up at 8:15 am.
+The 5k participants will line up at 8:45 am.
 Volunteers with corral signs will be present to direct you.
-Event announcements start at 8:20 am.
-The 5k kicks off at 8:30 am.
+Event announcements start at 9:00, 5k kicks off immediately after.
 Finishers will receive medals.
 Volunteers will direct you to Hotcakes for Heroes and post-race refreshments when you are finished.
 This is a fun run and not chip-timed.

 9. What are the corrals for the 5k?